 Similan boat departures from Phuket mean that travellers need to stay on Phuket Island.
-The boats which depart from Phuket normally do so from Chalong Pier, but some from Patong.
+The boats which depart from Phuket normally sail from Chalong Pier, but some leave from Patong.
 Both Chalong and Patong are in the south of Phuket.
 Travellers coming from the airport can easily get a meter taxi or shared minivan to almost any popular area in Phuket.
 Most public ferries come into Rassada Pier, which is quite near to Chalong, and not so far from Patong.

 Similan boat departures from Khao Lak are much more common than from Phuket.
 Scuba diving liveaboards usually depart from Khao Lak in the evening and sail 3-4 hours in the night.
-Some leave in the morning and the scuba diving begins around lunchtime.
+Some leave in the morning and the scuba diving begins at 10.00am.
 Day trip speedboats all leave from Khao Lak around 8.00am.
 Therefore, travellers who land at Phuket airport should not go south, but only travel north directly to Khao Lak.

 From the airport to Chalong, Phuket, Karon, Kata & Phuket Town is usually at least one hour on the road from the airport.
 Khao Lak is an hour north of Phuket airport.
-Therefore, it makes no sense at all to travel south and then north.
+Therefore, it makes no sense to travel south and then north.